Reviewed by: BloxFruitsCode editorial team

 What does this page not do?

-This page does not predict the next fruit before the reset happens.
-This page does not reserve fruits for your account.
+This page does not predict future stock, reserve fruits, read your inventory, or replace the final in game check after a reset.
 This page does not read your inventory.
 This page does not replace the final in-game check after the stock refresh changes.

 How is this page checked?